 Step 3) Alternatively, you can drag and drop the deleted files from Trash to the Desktop or anywhere in Finder.

-But if you delete the files permanently using the permanent file deletion command or empty your Trash folder, then you can’t use Trash to restore the deleted files.
+But if you delete the files permanently using the permanent file deletion command or empty your Trash folder, you can’t use Trash to restore the deleted files.

 Suppose you’ve set up a Time Machine backup drive and selected the “Back Up Automatically” checkbox.
 Also, you’ve kept your Time Machine backup drive connected to your Mac, either via physical wire or wirelessly.
-Then, your Mac performs the incremental back up during its stipulated time—hourly, daily, and weekly.
+Then, your Mac performs the incremental backup during its stipulated time—hourly, daily, and weekly.

 Step 1) Make sure your Time Machine backup drive is connected to your Mac.

 Step 2) On the Menu Bar, go to Time Machine > Enter Time Machine.